 The periodic review of an existing collaborative programme is a means of assuring excellence of quality and academic standards.
 Programmes are reviewed in a five-year cycle and this process forms the basis on which partnerships are approved for continuation.
 As part of the review, partners will submit their programme specification for revalidation and this provides an opportunity for partners to make revisions to the programme.
 The should be accompanied by a context paper, outlining the rationale for the re-design of the programme.

-- Guidance on writing the programme specification
+- Guidance on writing the postgraduate programme and module specification

 - Undergraduate programme specification template